adedotunlawal123/Statistical-Model-for-Signal-Detection/README.md

 **Sponsor**

-This project is sponsored by National Oceanic and Atmospheric Administration (NOAA) to watch for tornadoes.
+This project is sponsored by National Oceanic and Atmospheric Administration (NOAA) to watch for tornadoes, thus saving lives.